epanizon/Reinforcement_Learning_31May2024/TD3/readme.md

 arg3 = directory to save plots and data of the rewards during the learning procedure, and to save the weights of the neural networks used to implement actor, critic1, critic2 and their target networks

+arg4 = number of episodes for the training

 2. to use the test.py program :

 python3 test.py arg1 arg2 arg3